 “That’s exactly how I feel,” my mother said, and then my parents watched the news, and whatever came on after the news.

 As you can see, Sedaris references what he thought as a child: “television had a master plan and you were against it,” but also adds his recollection, from an adult perspective, that his parents watched television deep into the night while claiming not to believe in it.

 The bit is funny, but not in a slapstick way.
-It’s funny because it just states the deep-down truth.
+It’s funny because it just states the deep-down truth and shows the irony around that truth.
 That’s dry humor.

 The humor of childhood stories is often best brought out in this way: a combination of childish misperceptions contrasted with an adult-level understanding of the situation.
 So, to keep humor dry, like this, writers keep it simple, telling the core of the story and understanding that the reader will “get it” without being instructed where to laugh.

 Here’s a blog about another great humorist, Caitlin Moran, who, as a girl, learned how menstruation works from a leaflet she found in a bush.
 That’s the good stuff, right there!